Hussain-Javed-K213584/Rock-Papers-Scissors/README.md

-# Rock-Papers-Scissors
-A rock papers scissors project which I completed for the odin project.
+The rock, paper, scissors project.
+Currently it's only console based.